 Click the button "Link property" and in the window that appears select the resource and view of Google Analytics.

-Skip the window with a suggestion to set the Google Optimize code on the site -
+Skip the window with a suggestion to set the Google Optimize code on the site - further we will consider in detail the installation of the necessary codes.

 4. Configure the experiment